Jay R. Vargas: Later years

 After leaving the military, Vargas, a Republican, served as the Secretary of the California Department of Veterans Affairs from 1993 to 1998.
 On July 9, 2001, he was appointed to the position of Regional Veterans Liaison for the United States Department of Veterans Affairs by the Secretary of Veterans Affairs, Anthony J. Principi.
 He served in this position until January 2009.

 Family

-Jay Vargas, a Mexican-American, is one of four brothers who has served in the United States Armed Forces in time of war.
+Jay Vargas--the son of an Italian mother and Hispanic father who came to the United States in 1917--is one of four brothers who has served in the United States Armed Forces in time of war.
 Like Vargas, each of his brothers are decorated veterans — Angelo served at Iwo Jima in World War II; Frank fought on Okinawa in World War II; and Joseph served in the Korean War.
 In honor of his mother, Vargas had her name engraved on his Medal of Honor.
 She died before he received his Medal of Honor; he requested that her name be engraved on the medal and be added to the rolls.
 As such, the actual recorded recipient of this Medal of Honor is "VARGAS, M. Sando."